 The property encompasses 175 hectares of tropical forest, rice terraces and grasslands, while its breathtaking beachfront is protected by headlands that ensure total exclusivity.

-Nihiwatu’s 21 villas represent the leading-edge of responsible luxury; hand-built by local craftsmen using materials indigenous to Indonesia.
+Nihi’s 21 villas represent the leading-edge of responsible luxury; hand-built by local craftsmen using mater indigenous to Indonesia.
 All of the villas have great views and are the last word in understated luxury, featuring spacious outdoor living areas.
 The emphasis is on open-plan living that reflects the simplicity and grace of Sumbanese architecture.
 The principal residence, opening April 2015, comprises two bedrooms in prime position on the beach front with private access to Nihiwatu beach and a large deck with a plunge pool integrated into the 60 ft (19m) long swimming pool.
 The three two-bedroom beach side villas are perfect for family adventures.
 Each of the beach villas feature large open-air entertaining spaces complete with private dining, bar and kitchens and a dedicated butler service.

 The Marangga Wave Front Villas are traditionally Sumbanese in design with an extraordinary bed taking centre stage with undisturbed views of the Indian Ocean.
 These villas offer secluded privacy for Honeymoon couples.
 On the beach, tucked in a grove of Pandanus trees, is the jungle spa and close by is a beach-chic boat house and bar that is the focus of watersports activities; also on offer are diving, fishing and yoga to horse riding along the beach at moonlight.
-A stay at Nihiwatu is an unforgettable experience.
-Children are very welcome at Nihiwatu but there are no specific child related facilities.
+A stay at Nihi is an unforgettable experience.
+Children are very welcome at Nihi but there are no specific child related facilities.

 Sumba is an island in eastern Indonesia, is one of the Lesser Sunda Islands, and is in the province of East Nusa Tenggara.
 With its rugged undulating savanna and low limestone hills, physically it looks nothing like Indonesia’s volcanic islands to the north.
 Sprinkled throughout the countryside are hilltop villages with thatched clan houses clustered around tombs, where villagers claim to be Protestant but still pay homage to their indigenous marapu with bloody sacrificial rites.